RamanLab/iCOMIC_doc/docs/getting_started.md

 cTaG (classify TSG and OG) is a tool used to identify tumour suppressor genes (TSGs) and oncogenes (OGs) using somatic mutation data.The cTaG model returns the list of all genes labelled as TSG or OG or unlabelled along with predictions made my each model and whether the gene is among top predictions.
 - NBDriver

+NBDriver (NEIGHBORHOOD Driver) is a tool used to differentiate between driver and passenger mutations.
+It returns a list of all mutations labelled as Driver or Passenger.